Historians on Housewives

 Reviews

-"Dramatic and effective, this volume creatively bridges American popular culture and intellectual production and interrogates the powerful relationship between past and present.
+"Dramatic and effective, this collection creatively bridges American popular culture and intellectual production and interrogates the powerful relationship between past and present.
 I cannot think of a single other book like this one."—Leslie Alexander, author of Fear of a Black Republic: Haiti and the Birth of Black Internationalism in the United States

 "A fascinating and smart read.
 A perfect book for any Real Housewives fan—academic or not."—Emily D. Ryalls, author of The Culture of Mean: Representing Victims and Bullies in Popular Culture